Rakile/ChatterBoxViz/README.md

    - Python ≥ 3.10.x.
 3. **CUDA (optional)**
    - If you plan to use an NVIDIA GPU, install a compatible NVIDIA driver and CUDA toolkit (e.g., CUDA 12.6).
-4. **Disk Space**
-   - At least 1 GB free, to accommodate model downloads, temporary files, and output audio.

 ---